Pope heads to Papua New Guinea after final Mass in Indonesia before an overflow crowd of 100,000

 “Don’t tire of dreaming and of building a civilization of peace,” Francis urged them in an ad-libbed homily.
 “Be builders of hope.
 Be builders of peace.”

-The Vatican had originally expected the Mass would draw some 60,000 people, and organizers predicted 80,000.
+The Vatican had originally expected the Mass would draw some 60,000 people, and Indonesian authorities had predicted 80,000.
 But the Vatican spokesman quoted local organizers as saying more than 100,000 had attended.

 While in Indonesia, Francis sought to encourage the country’s 8.9 million Catholics, who make up just 3% of the population of 275 million, while also seeking to boost interfaith ties with the country boasting the world’s largest Muslim population.